jashkahar/open-workbench-cli/README.md

 ﻿# Open Workbench Platform

-A command-line tool for quickly scaffolding modern web applications with pre-configured templates and best practices.
+A simple command-line tool that helps you create modern web applications quickly.
+It provides ready-to-use templates with best practices so you can focus on building your app instead of setting up the basics.

 ## What is it?

-Open Workbench Platform helps developers bootstrap new projects using carefully crafted templates.
-It eliminates repetitive setup and ensures you start with a solid foundation following industry best practices.
+Open Workbench Platform takes the hassle out of starting new projects.
+Instead of spending hours setting up configurations, installing dependencies, and creating boilerplate code, you can get a fully working application in minutes.

 ## Quick Start